pushpalhedau/House-Price-Prediction-AIML/README.md

 Go to http://127.0.0.1:5000/ in your browser.

 ## 🖥️ Usage
-1. Enter the house details (bedrooms, bathrooms, size, location) in the form.
+1. Enter the house details (bedrooms, bathrooms, size, location and etc) in the form.

 2. Click "Predict" to get the estimated house price.